artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 >[!IMPORTANT]
 >
->This function should not be accessed from production code.
+>This function should not be accessed from the production code.
 It is intended only for debugging purposes and will change over time as needed.

 ### `monitor`